 Dr Stefan Eberhard BSc MSc PhD

 Stefan Eberhard completed his BSc and MSc at University of Tasmania, and PhD at Murdoch University, where he applied the emerging discipline of ecohydrology to studying groundwater decline driven by climate change and its impact on threatened stygofauna.
-Stefan's research interests include groundwater ecology, subterranean fauna, caves and karst management.
+Stefan's research interests include caves and karst, groundwater ecology, subterranean fauna, conservation management.
+His other interests include diving, photography and filming and over the years he has been involved in several film documentary projects in caves.

 Stefan is the Director of Subterranean Ecology Pty Ltd, a scientific and environmental consulting company he founded in 2006.
-He is an Adjunct Senior Lecturer at the University of New South Wales (Connected Waters Initiative Research Centre) and an Honorary Associate with the Western Australian Museum.
+He is an Adjunct Affiliate at the University of New South Wales (Connected Waters Initiative Research Center) and an Honorary Associate with the Western Australian Museum.

-Stefan became affiliated with University of New South Wales (Connected Waters Initiative Research Centre) in 2014 where he is currently collaborating on an exciting research project investigating the ecology and biogeochemistry of the hyporheic zone of streams in northern New South Wales and southeast Queensland.
-This two year research project funded by the Department of Environment aims to inform the assessment of ecohydrological responses to coal seam gas extraction and coal mining, especially the effect of groundwater drawdown on stream ecology.
+Stefan became affiliated with University of New South Wales (Connected Waters Initiative Research Centre) in 2014 and collaborated on an exciting research project investigating the ecology and biogeochemistry of the hyporheic zone of streams in northern New South Wales and southeast Queensland.
+This two year research project funded by the Department of Environment helped to inform the assessment of ecohydrological responses to coal seam gas extraction and coal mining, especially the effect of groundwater drawdown on stream ecology.

 Prior to undertaking his PhD Stefan was employed at the Western Australian Museum, and before this he was employed by the New South Wales National Parks & Wildlife Service to survey and assess cave fauna across that state.
 Prior to this he was employed by the Tasmanian government and University of Tasmania on various projects involving caves, karst and subterranean fauna.
 After completing his PhD Stefan was employed as a Senior Research Scientist with the government of Western Australia, and was involved with undertaking a large-scale survey of stygofauna in the Pilbara region of Western Australia.
 Stefan has authored or co-authored numerous scientific reports, edited book chapters, and papers in peer-reviewed journals, and presented at many scientific conferences.
 He has explored and studied subterranean ecosystems throughout Australia, and other countries including China, Brazil, Indonesia, Timor, Vanuatu, Mexico, Ecuador, Papua New Guinea and New Zealand.